 We1 believe the best approach to lowering the cost of solar electricity further is to increase cell efficiency because this lowers the “balance of system” (BoS) costs, such as installation.
 Higher efficiency solar cells means that fewer panels (and surrounding materials) are needed and costs come down dramatically.

-This can be done by manufacturing ”tandem” solar cells made of a very high quality semiconductor thin-film deposited on an inexpensive substrate, on which an even thinner extremely efficient semiconductor film is deposited.
+This can be done by manufacturing ”tandem” or heterojunction solar cells made of a very high quality semiconductor thin-film deposited on an inexpensive substrate, on which an even thinner extremely efficient semiconductor film is deposited.
 These two layers combined, also known as a “tandem” design, can potentially achieve efficiencies as high as 30% (the current record efficiencies of modules in the market are around 25%).
 And our manufacturing process is simple and uses common processes well known in the semiconductor industry (display industry).
 Specifically, our “kerf-less,” modified liquid phase epitaxy technology allows for the growth of continuous (single crystal or highly textured, large grain) semiconductor ultra-thin films on ordinary (soda-lime) glass on which materials such as perovskites, or III-V compounds, are then deposited.
 All our core technologies are now patented and can be easily found online.

 Very simply, our patented technology has the following advantages which make it ideal:2